 Q: Can I use a group photo as my first photo if my face is the clearest?

-A: No. OkCupid’s 2010 data on the 4 big myths of profile pictures specifically tested group leads and found a measurable match-rate cost relative to the same person in a solo lead.
-The reason is not that group photos are bad.
+A: No. A group photo in the lead is the classic mistake, and the reason is not that group photos are bad.
 The reason is that the lead slot is a single-subject test, and a swiper deciding in under a second reads ambiguity as a skip signal.
 Put the group photo in slot 4 or slot 5 where the social-proof signal helps.
 Keep the lead a solo close-up of your face.

 Q: What if I do not have a single photo that passes all three rules right now?